Spinal Fusion Procedure Relieves Back Pain

 Spinal fusion, as the name suggests, is a surgical process designed to fuse together two or more unstable vertebrae.
 The intention is to eliminate the mobility between these vertebrae, thereby reducing or eradicating back pain.
 By merging the vertebrae, the spine gains additional stability, which can alleviate symptoms in patients suffering from various spine disorders such as spinal stenosis, degenerative disc disease, and spondylolisthesis.

-Undertaking spinal fusion surgery is a significant decision.
+Undertaking spinal fusion surgery is a significant decision with a significant recovery period.
 The procedure involves placing a bone graft between the affected vertebrae.
 Over time, it grows and fuses the vertebrae into a single, solid bone.
 In many cases, surgeons may use instruments like screws and rods to hold the spine stable while the bone graft heals and “fuses” the unstable bones together.

 Before the surgery, patients undergo several tests, including x-rays, CT scans, or MRI to help the surgeon understand the exact issue.
 Based on these images, the surgeon plans the nuances of the procedure, which typically lasts for 2-3hours.
 The approach your surgeon uses to perform spinal fusion surgery depends on several factors, including the specific location of the problem in your spine, the number of vertebrae involved, the nature of the problem being treated, and the surgeon’s own experience and training.